ppradillos/algorithm-exercises-cpp/3_sum_0_magic_triplet_exercise/README.md

 ### Notes

-Input Parameters: Function has one argument: array of integers arr.
+Input Parameters: Function has one argument: array of integers "arr".

 Output: Function must return an array of strings.
 Each string (if any) in the array must represent a unique magic triplet and strictly follow this format: “1,2,-3” (no whitespace, one comma between numbers).